Timothy McGee: Field team

 As with most new agents who had experience with Gibbs, McGee finds him difficult to work with due to his unorthodox management style and unpredictable temperament, with Tony constantly giving him tips on how to get along with Gibbs.
 Initially, he is intimidated by Gibbs, especially after incurring his wrath having accidentally drunk or spilled his coffee several times during his earlier seasons.
 Gibbs himself is shown to gain more respect of McGee over time, as his personality matures and he becomes a more assertive character.
 Gibbs has also shown substantial trust and faith in his abilities over the course of time.
 In the episode "Witness", Gibbs sends McGee to check out a possible murder of a Navy petty officer, and lets him decide whether to call an investigation.
 He lets McGee accompany him into the interrogation room while still a "probie", and allows him to interrogate a suspect alone as early as the season-three episode "Deception".
 McGee is always shown as a computer consultant to Gibbs.

 Ziva has had a friendly relationship with McGee since her start at NCIS.
 While Ziva teases McGee a great deal, often with Tony, they remain on friendly terms (Ziva's teasing is far more playful than Tony's, who takes a much more sadistic approach to the pranks he pulls on McGee).
 McGee was the first person to point out that Ziva was avoiding Tony at the start of season seven, and that sooner or later, she would have to straighten out that relationship.
 He is much more comfortable and confident around Ziva than her predecessor, Kate Todd.

 McGee lives near Ziva, in Silver Spring (a Maryland suburb of DC).
 When Ziva was in Israel between seasons five and six, McGee and she emailed each other once a week.
 McGee has been to Ziva's house at least once; he was invited to her dinner party in season three.
-McGee was also the one to show Ziva some ways to work from the area they live, and in return, she gave him an apple – which Tony immediately stole before McGee was aware of the gift.
+McGee was also the one to show Ziva some routes to work from the area where they live, and in return, she gave him an apple – which Tony immediately stole before McGee was aware of the gift.
 Throughout season seven, as Ziva prepares to become an American citizen, McGee supports her, even testing her, and attends her naturalization ceremony.